-Stokes is a hero in river fire story.
-The fire is an icon of the environmental movement.
-Stokes’ response to the fire helped it gain this status.
-Yet, he did not see himself as an environmentalist.
-He prioritized needs of what he called the “urban environment.”
+When the fire happened, Stokes was a national figure.
+Two years before, he became the first African American elected mayor of a major US city.
+He used his savvy with the media and this national spotlight to draw attention to the needs of what he called the “urban environment.”
 These included poor housing and poverty.
-The fire took place on Sunday, June 22.
+The fire took place on a Sunday.
 On Monday, Stokes led local press on a tour of the river.
-They visited the location of the fire.
-They also visited an industrial site and sewers that contributed to pollution.
+They visited the location of the fire, an industrial site, and sewers that contributed to pollution.

-Before the fire, Stokes had focused on local actions improve water quality.
+Before the fire, Stokes had focused on local actions to improve water quality.
 In 1968, Cleveland voters passed a $100 million bond issue for sewer upgrades.
 On the press tour, he argued that this would not be enough.
 The river flowed through too many places before reaching Cleveland that were outside his control.

 One change did not happen.
 The environmental movement of the time stayed focused on air and water pollution.
 It did not broaden to encompass the other issues of the “urban environment” that Stokes prioritized.
 He voiced this concern at a press event for the first Earth Day in 1970.
 He said, “I am fearful that the priorities on air and water pollution may be at the expense of what the priorities of the country ought to be: proper housing, adequate food and clothing.”

 Stokes was ahead of his time.
 By the 1980s, the environmental justice movement helped broaden environmentalism.
 It focuses on how poor environmental conditions affect low-income and minority communities more than others.
 Part of Stokes’ legacy is a reminder to think about how we address issues to benefit us all.